CompShop

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with a single enum parameter.
-The description adds value by explaining that region is matched against both vendor-level and individual report scopes, providing context beyond the schema definition.
+Schema description coverage is 100%, so baseline is 3.
+The description adds meaning by explaining that the region is matched against both vendor-level scope and individual report scopes, enriching the semantics of the 'region' parameter beyond the enum list.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.